Voice UI Kit

 Overview

-usePipecatConversation provides access to conversation state managed by the ConversationProvider.
-The provider is automatically included when using PipecatAppBase and handles all Pipecat RTVI events to produce a clean message list suitable for rendering a chat transcript.
+usePipecatConversation provides access to conversation state managed by the @pipecat-ai/client-react PipecatClientProvider.
+The kit re-exports the upstream hook for convenience.
+The provider handles all Pipecat RTVI events to produce a clean message list suitable for rendering a chat transcript.
 It handles streaming text, placeholder messages, finalization, and merging of consecutive messages from the same role.

 Setup

-The ConversationProvider is automatically included when you use PipecatAppBase, so no additional setup is required:
+Conversation state is automatically managed by the PipecatClientProvider when you use PipecatAppBase, so no additional setup is required:

 import { PipecatAppBase, usePipecatConversation } from "@pipecat-ai/voice-ui-kit";